 As well as GoCompare, there are lots of comparison sites, such as MoneySupermarket, Confused.com, and Compare the Market, which enable you to compare costs quickly and easily.
 Remember that some of the big insurers such as Direct Line and Aviva don’t feature on comparison sites, so it’s worth getting quotes from them too.
 Find out more about reducing insurance costs in our article Five ways to cut car insurance costs.

 Find the cheapest fuel

-Petrol prices have fallen below £1 a litre in recent weeks, following a significant fall in oil prices, but costs can still vary widely depending on which petrol station you visit.
+Petrol prices have risen in recent weeks, having dropped below £1 a litre at the height of the pandemic, following a significant fall in oil prices, but costs can still vary widely depending on which petrol station you visit.
 You can search for the cheapest fuel prices in your area at Petrolprices.com, which has data for nearly 8,500 petrol stations across the UK.
 According to the site, you could save as much as £220 a year by comparing prices before you buy and using the cheapest petrol stations near to you.